Table of Contents

 Using a remote shutter release or intervalometer is a good idea because even the slightest movement may cause your camera to shake and this could ruin your photos.
 A remote shutter means that you can operate your camera without touching it at all.

-Add a weight
+Add weight to your tripod

-To improve the stability of your tripod, consider adding a weight to it.
+To improve the stability of your tripod, consider adding weight to it.
 If you’re shooting in windy conditions or on uneven ground, this can improve the quality of your shots immensely.

 Get a Carrying Case